 We put it on the market in July 2014.
-Initially the prospect of selling looked good as we had a steady trickle of viewers but then all of a sudden the viewer tap was turned off and the prospect of a quick sale evaporated.
+Initially, the prospect of selling looked good as we had a steady trickle of viewers but then all of a sudden the viewer tap was turned off, and the possibility of a quick sale evaporated.
 The market dried up.

 The leaves started to fall off the trees when I took the dogs for a walk.
 The days got shorter.
 The nights drew in.
-The money started to run out.
+The money began to run out.

 I Asked Them Why I Wasn't Considered For A Job I Could Do With My Eyes Closed

 That old “too much experience” chestnut.
-I would have far more knowledge and experience than my prospective manager.
+I would have far more knowledge and expertise than my prospective manager.

 In November I started enquiring about factory work.
 No factory experience?
 No chance.

 The agencies weren't prepared to consider me for factory work.
 The reason given was that I wouldn't be capable of standing on my feet for extended periods of time and or I'd get bored. £7 per hour was out of my grasp.